 This is ridiculous when you get stuck between brass and bronze for valve material.
 But it’s a significant thing to select the right one.
-Here in this article, you’ll learn about the differences between the brass and bronze valves.
+In this article, you’ll learn about the differences between brass and bronze valves.
 So, let’s break it down.

 Brass vs. Bronze

-By their names, you can assume the main difference between brass and bronze valve.
-Yes, it’s the material.
+You can assume the main difference between brass and bronze valve by their names.
+Yes, it’s material.
 So, you must first know about brass and bronze for a better understanding.

 Brass is the result of a copper and zinc mixture.
 Brass is a malleable metal and easy to work with.
 So, the use of brass in the valve industry is increasing.
 It comes in a beautiful goldish color.
 Also, it’s a versatile, corrosion-resistant, and efficient element… even in extremely high temperatures.
 And its low lead level ensures safe drinking water for you.
 However, it has weaknesses in salinity and high levels of chlorine media.